nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Format: `add_in_d d/DESCRIPTION a/AMOUNT c/CATEGORY D/DATE`

+Note:
 - `DESCRIPTION` has to be non-empty.
-- `AMOUNT` has to be a positive amount that has a maximum of 2 decimal points.
+- `AMOUNT` can only have a maximum of 2 decimal points.
+- `AMOUNT` must be more than or equal to 0.05.
+- `AMOUNT` can only have a maximum value of 1,000,000 (1 Million).
+- The sum of all your entries cannot be more than 100,000,000,000 (100 Billion).
 - `CATEGORY` has to be either `salary`, `allowance`, `others` or `adhoc`.
 - `DATE` must be in the DD/MM/YYYY format.

-Note:

-- Each income entry can only have a maximum value of 1,000,000 (1 Million).
-- The sum of all your entries cannot be more than 100,000,000,000 (100 Billion).

 Examples: